 How did these nearly 3 inch long hornets make it to America?
-Karla Salp, a spokesperson for the Washington State Department of Agriculture, said it was unclear how the hornets, which reportedly kill up to 50 people a year in Japan, arrived in the U.S.
+Karla Salp, a spokesperson for the Washington State Department of Agriculture, said it was unclear how these murder hornets, which reportedly kill up to 50 people a year in Japan, arrived in the U.S.

-A likely theory is that these two Asian giant hornets got to America by unknowingly catching a ride on some type of shipping container that brought them here.
+A likely theory is that these two Asian giant hornets, or Murder Hornets, got to America by unknowingly catching a ride on some type of shipping container that brought them here.

 Besides the two individual specimens there has only been one discovered nest that has been destroyed.
 Scientists suspect there are probably more of the insects than just the two spotted last year, which is why a public outreach campaign has been launched to help with eradication efforts.